-Cars, Furniture, Secret Room & More Abandoned at Gotti Mansion
+Cars, Furniture, Secret Room and More Abandoned at Gotti Mansion

 Remember the TV show "Growing Up Gotti"?
 Check out this video tour of the abandoned Gotti mansion from the show as YouTubers find all kinds of incredible things left behind by the Gotti family.